Gengsu07/DEGengsuProject/README.md

 ### Reproducibility

 1. Clone this repo, and create Rawg API here: `https://rawg.io/apidocs`
 2. Replace 'dev-' from dev-secrets.toml in .dlt and dev-profiles.yml inside GengsuDEZoomcamp/rawg.
 Don't forget to fill match postgres credential if you have edited it.
+Rename dev.env to .env for local postgres
 3. Spin up the containers

 ```docker